 FSANZ has made an assessment of the efficacy and the possibility of an ongoing technological function when the P100 preparation is used for the stated purpose.
 The P100 is effective in reducing numbers of L. monocytogenes in treated foods.
-P100 has been assessed to perform the technological function to reduce and control the levels of L. monocytogenes contamination on solid RTE foods by dipping or spraying the surfaces of the food with a large excess of phage particles compared to the L. monocytogenes concentration.
-For effective treatment the P100 dosing concentration may need to be greater than $10^3 - 10^4$ times greater than L. monocytogenes have grown too large.
+P100 has been assessed to perform the technological function to reduce and control the levels of L. monocytogenes contamination on solid RTE foods by dipping or spraying the surfaces of the food with a large excess of phage particles compared to the L. monocytogenes contamination concentration.
+For effective treatment the P100 dosing concentration may need to be greater than $10^3 - 10^4$ times greater than L. monocytogenes concentration.
+It is also important to treat the food before the levels of L. monocytogenes have grown too large.